 2. When are your services?

 Sunday services are at 8:00 A.M. and 10:45 A.M.
 (Holy Communion celebrated at both services every Sunday).
 When there is a fifth “Super” Sunday in the month we have only one service at 9:30 A.M., followed by a luncheon.
+During the summer months, from Memorial Day through Labor Day, Sunday services are at 9:30 A.M.

 3. How long are your services?